superjax/ceres_sandbox/README.md

 ### IMU.dydb
 In writing the `IMU1dFactor`, I had to figure out the jacobian to map changes in bias to changes in the measurement.
 This test proves that the jacobian I cam up with is right.

+## Imu3D
+The biggest reason I did all this was to help me in my work on SLAM with autonomous agents.
+Often, I have IMU measurements onboard, but these occur at a very high rate.
+The goal of these examples is to preintegrate these IMU measurements and estimate biases while doing SLAM.

+### Imu3D.CheckDynamicsJacobians
+This examples simply checks the jacobians of the dynamics in the `Imu3DFactorCostFunction` class

+### Imu3D.CheckBiasJacobians
+This example checks the jacobian used to modify the preintegrated measurement given a change in bias.

+### Imu3D.SingleWindow
+This preintegrates a single window and estimates the IMU bias given a fixed origin and a measurement of the final pose.

+### Imu3D/MultiWindow
+This example simulates the flight of a multirotor given measurements of pose at regular intervals.
+IMU is preintegrated at 250Hz while Pose measurements are supplied at 5Hz.
+The constant IMU biases are estimated over the interval.
+The results of this study can be visualized using the `Imu3DMultiWindowPlot.m` matlab script.

 ## TimeOffset
 Another problem in Robotics is time synchronization between different sensors.
+The following examples show how to estimate this time offset.

+### TimeOffset.1DRobotSLAM
-This example is a 1D robot performing SLAM with IMU preintegration as in the `IMU.1DRobotSLAM` example, except that I also have a measurement of each node with a small time delay.
+This example is a 1D robot performing SLAM with IMU preintegration as in the `IMU.1DRobotSLAM` example, except that I also have a measurement of the position of each node with a small time delay.
 I use the `Position1dFactorWithTimeOffset` factor to estimate this delay.

+### TimeOffset.3DMultirotorPoseGraph
+This example is of a multirotor flying waypoints with a lagged position and attitude measurement (as experienced by a motion capture system).
+The goal is to estimate this offset, IMU bias and the location of all poses simultaneously.
+The results of this example can be visualized by running the `TimeOffsetMultiWindowPlot.m` matlab script.

 # TODO:

-### IMU.3DRobotSmoothing
-In this example, I have a simulate 3D rigid body which moves in space over all 6 degrees of freedom.
-I have a simulated IMU with constant accelerometer and rate gyro biases.
-I also am using the `XformNodeFactor` to apply measurements of pose directly and therefore infer the biases.

 ### IMU.3DRobotSLAM
 This example is the full SLAM problem - a 3D rigid body moves in space, and has bearing measurements to several landmarks.
 Performs SLAM while inferring IMU biases.